echo-message Extension

 Previous versions of this specification didn’t allow for faked messages when filtering spam.

-Software supporting echo-message: Ergo, IRCCloud Teams, InspIRCd, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, Colloquy, IceChat, mIRC, Mozilla Thunderbird, Quassel, senpai, Textual, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, PIRC.pl web client, CoreIRC, Palaver, Quasseldroid, Goguma, IRCCloud (as Server), KiwiBNC (as Server), KiwiBNC (as Client), pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), ZNC (as Server), BitBot, Eggdrop, Limnoria, Moon Moon, Sopel (ex Willie), Communi, girc, irc-framework, Kitteh IRC Client Library, pydle, Rust irc, Matrix2051
+Software supporting echo-message: Ergo, IRCCloud Teams, InspIRCd, Solanum, txircd, UnrealIRCd, AdiIRC, Ambassador, Colloquy, Halloy, IceChat, mIRC, Mozilla Thunderbird, Quassel, senpai, Textual, WeeChat, gamja, IRCCloud, Kiwi IRC, The Lounge, PIRC.pl web client, Colloquy, CoreIRC, Palaver, Quasseldroid, Goguma, IRCCloud (as Server), KiwiBNC (as Server), KiwiBNC (as Client), pounce (as Server), pounce (as Client), soju (as Server), soju (as Client), ZNC (as Server), BitBot, Eggdrop, Limnoria, Moon Moon, Sopel (ex Willie), Communi, girc, irc-framework, Kitteh IRC Client Library, pydle, Rust irc, Matrix2051